Vaseemes/azrouter_HA/README.md

 Do the same for the "azrouter_bojler.pyw" file.<br>

 ### Now we need add to these values to HA<br>
-open configuration.yaml and add these:<br>
+Open configuration.yaml and add these:<br>

 ```
 sensor: